CenterForOpenScience/OSFDocs/docs/pages/preprints.rst

 ^^^^^^^^^^^^^^^^^^^^
 **Purpose**: Orphaned annotations allow previous annotations to persist even when a new version of the document has replaced the originally annotated text.

 Orphaned annotations occur when a new version of the preprint has been uploaded, and an annotation does not map to the new version's text.
 Since annotations link to specific text in the preprint, only annotations can be orphaned - page notes cannot be orphaned as they do not link to text.
+A tab called "Orphans" will appear in the panel next to "Annotations" and "Page Notes."

-If a new version of the preprint has been uploaded and has orphaned any of the annotations, a tab called "Orphans" will appear in the panel next to "Annotations" and "Page Notes."
 Clicking the **Orphans** tab will list all orphaned annotations.
 An orphaned annotation looks the same as an unorphaned annotation, except the preview of the text at the top of the annotation has a strikethrough.
 Orphaned annotations retain the same functionality as unorphaned annotations - if the user wrote an orphaned annotation, they will still be able to edit, add tags, share, and delete the annotation.
 Orphaned annotations do not link to or otherwise indicate which version of the preprint they map to; the text preview above the annotation is the only way to trace the annotation back to its mapped version.